trimstray/nginx-admins-handbook/README.md

 ##### Other methods

-It is similar to the Generic Hash method - you can also specify a unique hash identifier but the assignment to the appropriate server is under your control.
+It is similar to the Generic Hash method because you can also specify a unique hash identifier but the assignment to the appropriate server is under your control.
 I think it's a somewhat primitive method and I wouldn't say it is a full load balancing technique, but in some cases it is very useful.

   > Mainly this helps reducing the mess on the configuration made by a lot of `location` blocks with similar configurations.